michaelherold/codeclimate-sass-lint/README.md

   - ignored_directory/
 ```

-Most of the configuration lives under the `engines.sass_lint` key.
+Most of the configuration lives under the `engines.sass-lint` key.
 The options are as follows:

 * `config.file` - The Sass-Lint configuration file you want to use as a base.
 * `debug` - Set this to true to output timing and debug information from the engine.